MikeKneeB/quartz-site/content/Armour Astir - Burning Silver/Setting/The Resistance.md

 # The Free Duchies of Nald

 A relic of the old world, a place of rich tradition and entrenched social stratification.
-The Free Duchies of Nald are a union of 7 individual nation/city-states aligned by their proximity within the Spine Mountains, and their ongoing war with the Dragon Empire.
+The Free Duchies of Nald are a league of 7 individual nation/city-states aligned by their proximity within the Spine Mountains, and their ongoing war with the Dragon Empire.

 The land of the duchies themselves is protected by an ancient warding ritual called The Vow, which all the members states of the Duchies maintain through the contributions of trained channelers of their lineage.
 Traditionally, this duty falls to the first child of the ruling family, who are always trained in the magical arts.